Connecting people with locally produced real food. Cultivating interest & knowledge in fresh ingredients and tasty home cooked meals.

 CHUCK WAGON DELIVERY

-June 2nd – Midlothian, Richmond, Williamsburg and Newport News in Virginia
+Saturday, September 1st – Midlothian, Richmond, Williamsburg and Newport News and Hampton in Virginia.

-June 16th – Roxboro, Raleigh, Durham, Greensboro, and Reidsville in North Carolina and Martinsville, Danville and Chatham in Virginia
+August 18th – Roxboro, Raleigh, Durham, Greensboro, and Reidsville in North Carolina and Danville and Chatham in Virginia

-Delivery times will be announced via email, so be sure to watch for an email a few days before delivery.
+Delivery times will be announced via email, so be sure to watch for an email the week before delivery.

 Get in touch to find out about delivery to your area! email@example.com